 Cokin P Series filter kit - $70 - Click here to view on Amazon.com

-There is one major drawback with this filter set however.
+There are two major drawback with this filter set however.
 If using the filter holder which comes with this set, along with your lens at its longest focal length, you actually see the filter holder in the image.
-This means in order to use these with your widest lens, and it's wide end, you must handhold the filter.
+This means in order to use these with your widest lens, at it's wide end, you must handhold the filter.
 This is our standard approach typically, but can be problematic when using very long shutter speeds.
+The second issue is that these filters scratch quite easily.

 LEE Graduated filters- $365